Fusion-Power-Plant-Framework/bluemira/documentation/source/mesh/mesh.rst

 =======

-The mesh core of bluemira is based on the open source 3D finite element mesh generator gmsh.
+The mesh core of bluemira is based on the open source 3D finite element mesh generator gmsh_.
 A basic api has been implemented to interface with geometry objects and functions.

 .. note:: Currently only a minor part of the gmsh potentiality has been
     implemented in the respective api.

+.. warning:: Only 1D and 2D mesh operations are implemented.
+Mesh of 3D objects will raise and error.

 The meshing module of bluemira implements the following main classe:

-* :py:class:`bluemira.mesh.meshing.Mesh`
-* :py:class:`bluemira.mesh.meshign.Meshable`
+* :py:class:`bluemira.mesh.meshign.Meshable`: base class from which meshable objects inherit
+* :py:class:`bluemira.mesh.meshing.Mesh`: active class that performs the mesh operation

 Meshable objects
 ================